F.O.I. back on the WEB!

 Cashman said

-Giuliano stood out in a crowded field of candidates, but he may need to
+Giuliano stood out in a crowded field of candidates, but he may

 overcome some skepticism among Democratic proponents of public